Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 ===============================

-[Bulk Check] is a module for [Omeka S] that allows to check your metadata and files.
+[Bulk Check] is a module for [Omeka S] that allows to check your metadata and files and to fix some common issues.

-Checks that are doable:
+Checks and fixes that are doable:

-- files in the file system (original and thumbnails), but not in the database
+- list files in the file system (original and thumbnails), but not in the database
+- remove useless files in the files directory (moved to files/check)
-- files in the database, but not in the file system (original and thumbnails)
+- list files in the database, but not in the file system (for original and thumbnails)
+- copy original files from a directory, for example after a disk crash or an inadvertent deletion; files are copied via the hash, and they can be anywhere in the directory or in subdirectories of the source path.
+- rebuild derivative files
 - remove empty directories in file system (original and thumbnails, mainly for module [Archive Repertory])
 - check and update file size of media (required to fix Omeka installed before Omeka 1.2 ([omeka/omeka-s#1257]), or after a hard update of files)
+- check and fix sha256 hashes of files
+- check and fix positions of media (start from 1, without missing number)
+- check and stop dead jobs (living in database, but non-existent in system)
+- check the size of the database table of sessions
+- remove old sessions

 Installation